chrif/chrome-telusquebec/README.md

 ## Chrome extension

 This extension enriches user experience on the website of an ISP from Quebec (TELUS).
-This extension is not approved by TELUS.
+This extension is not authorized by TELUS.

 ### Features